ATHEXGROUP PRODUCTS AND SERVICES PRIVACY STATEMENT

 - to provide products and services to our clients and to communicate with you and/or our clients about them;

-- to manage, administer and improve our business and client and service provider engagements and relationships and for corporate marketing, business development and analysis purposes;
+- to manage, administer and improve our business and client and service provider engagements and relationships and for corporate marketing and business development purposes.
+In this context, we organize events where attendees may be photographed or videotaped.
+For these events and for other actions (e.g. educational programs) we inform you regularly;

 - to monitor and analyze the use of our products and services for system administration, operation, testing and support purposes;